pylipp/financeager/README.md

 - [x] consistent naming (recurrent instead of repetitive)
 - [x] increase code coverage
 - [x] refactor period module (no use of CONFIG_DIR)
+- [x] refactor some modules (e.g. split fflask and server)
 - [ ] use marshmallow package for keyword validation in period and webservice
-- [x] refactor some modules (e.g. split fflask and server)
+- [ ] use logging module instead of print
+- [ ] integration test of cli module

 PERSONAL NOTE
 -------------